dongdongey/just-timer/README.md

 # SEX-timer
- This is timer when you sex with your cheating partner.
+This timer is used when you sex with your cheating partner.